The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Miami County?

-Miami County, Kansas has 6 public high schools, along with 4 middle schools and 7 elementary schools.
+Miami County, Kansas has 6 public high schools, serving approximately 2,599 students.

 What is the largest school district in Miami County?